Cannon & Miller CO. INC Springwater NY CannonBall

 Some Notes on the above headphones:

-Cannon: There were about a dozen models of these from the 1920's to
+Cannon: There were about a dozen models of these from the 1920's

-about 1950, I think.
-Cannon-Ball Empire, President, Dixie, Junior, and
+to about 1950, I think.
+Cannon-Ball Empire, President, Dixie,

-as time went on.
-They are pleantiful and many still work fine for
+early days, then cheaper as time went on.
+They are pleantiful and

-radio local reception.
-I especially like the Sphynx wearing headphones!
+especially like the Sphynx wearing headphones!

 CIC: These are rare Connecticut Instrument Co. headphones with the